Military parade: People's Republic of China

 The People's Republic of China holds extraordinary military parades in Beijing to celebrate National Day.
-The first parade of this nature took place right after the Proclamation of the People's Republic of China by Chairman Mao Zedong on 1 October 1949.
+The first parade of this nature took place right after the proclamation of the People's Republic of China by Chairman Mao Zedong on 1 October 1949.
 Originally celebrated annually, the parade was suspended in 1960, before returning in 1984 to mark the 35th anniversary of the founding of the People's Republic of China.
 It is now held to mark every tenth anniversary, starting in 1999.
 Parades were also held in 1964, 1966, 1969 and 1970.

-In 2015, China held a military parade to celebrate the 70th anniversary of the Victory over Japan.
+In 2015, China held a military parade to celebrate the 70th anniversary of the victory over Japan.
 This was the first time China held a military parade for an event other than its National Day.
-It is currently unknown if China will continue to celebrate the end of World War II, through.

 In 2017, the 90th anniversary since the Nanchang Uprising and the beginning of the People's Liberation Army was marked by a military parade, the first time ever that a military parade had been held in its honor and the first time it was held outside of the capital, having been held at Zhurihe Training Base in Inner Mongolia under the direction of General Han Weiguo of the Central Theater Command.
 This was also the first field parade to take place since September 1981 when a parade consisting of troops participated in an exercise in Zhangjiakou in the presence of Deng Xiaoping to commemorate Deng's assumption to the post of Chairman of the Central Military Commission.
 During that parade, Deng reportedly said "Let's hold a large-scale one if we are to hold a military exercise, so that it can be of use" in reference to the size of the parade.
 Naval parades have also been reintroduced in recent years with a parade (which was the biggest naval review since 1949 and according to the Chinese government, the biggest in 600 years.) being held in the South China Sea in 2018 and a parade for the platinum jubilee of the People's Liberation Army Navy being held in early 2019.

-Smaller scale parades are also periodically held in Hong Kong, Macau, Tibet and Xinjiang.
-Every year on 10 March (Tibetan Uprising Day), a military parade in Lhasa to mark the anniversary of the 1959 Tibetan rebellion.
+Smaller scale parades are also periodically held in Hong Kong, Macau.
 The first military parades in the HKSAR and the MSAR took place on their first and fifth anniversaries in 1998 and 2004 respectively.